veera152004/TABLEAU_DASHBOARD/README.md

-Global YouTube Analysis in Tableau
+🌐 Global YouTube Analysis in Tableau Dashboard
-Overview
+📊 Project Overview
-This Tableau dashboard provides a comprehensive analysis of YouTube’s global data, helping users understand platform trends, creator demographics, and revenue insights.
-The dashboard is designed to support data-driven decisions for content strategy, audience targeting, and monetization.
+This project presents an interactive Tableau dashboard offering a detailed analysis of global YouTube data.
+It provides insights into content performance, audience demographics, and creator earnings, helping users understand platform trends and make data-driven decisions for content creation, strategy, and monetization.

-Key Visuals & KPIs
-KPI Table: Displays total YouTubers, average subscribers, uploads, and video views.
-Age-wise YouTuber Analysis: Breaks down creators by age groups and their subscriber counts.
+📁 Dashboard Pages & Features
+1. 🧑‍💻 Age-wise YouTuber Analysis
+Visualizes YouTuber distribution across different age groups.
+Highlights subscriber counts by age to understand creator demographics.
-Video Views by Category: Shows view counts across categories like Music, Entertainment, Gaming, etc.
+2. 🎥 Video Views by Category
+Analyzes total video views by content category such as:
+Music, Entertainment, Gaming, Education, People & Blogs.
+Helps identify which content types attract the most viewers.
-YouTuber Count by Gender: Visualizes the distribution of YouTubers by gender.
+3. 🚻 YouTuber Count by Gender
+Displays the number of YouTubers by gender (Male/Female).
+Useful for understanding gender diversity among content creators.
-Video Views by Country: Highlights regional engagement based on video views across countries.
+4. 🌍 Video Views by Country
+Shows country-wise video view counts, highlighting regional audience engagement.
+Enables identification of geographic trends and high-performing markets.
-Month-wise Earnings & Uploads: Tracks monthly earnings and content uploads to identify trends.
+5. 📆 Month-wise Earnings & Uploads
+Tracks monthly earnings and video uploads across the platform.
+Helps identify seasonal trends and fluctuations in content activity and revenue.
+6. 💰 YouTuber-wise Earnings
-YouTubers-wise Earnings: Lists top channels with highest and lowest earnings (monthly & yearly).
+Displays top YouTubers with the highest and lowest earnings (monthly and yearly).
-Parameters by YouTubers: Compares subscriber rank, content, and earnings across top creators.
-How to Use
-Open the Tableau dashboard to interact with visualizations.
-Filter by category, country, or creator to explore specific insights.
-Analyze earnings trends, engagement metrics, and content performance for strategy planning.
+Useful for comparing revenue performance across leading channels.
+7. 📊 Parameters by YouTubers
+Compares YouTubers on multiple KPIs such as:
+Subscriber rank, earnings, video uploads, and content performance.
+Offers a detailed benchmarking of individual creators.
-Tools Used
+🛠️ Tools Used
-Tableau for visualization
-Data sourced from global YouTube metrics
+Tableau – For building interactive data visualizations.
+Data Source – Global YouTube dataset including KPIs, video views, earnings, uploads, and demographics.